 Seaboard 5D is a free performance-oriented “player” app that brings the Seaboard's five dimensions of touch to iOS devices in the form of an expressive synthesizer.
 You can use it on its own, playing on the touch screen, or with a Seaboard RISE controller connected over Bluetooth.
 Download it free from the App Store.

 You can play notes by pressing on the keys as you would do on a normal keyboard.

 But once you’ve struck a key, you can also move left & right to change the pitch, or up & down to change the tone.
-These are some of the unique features the RISE controller offers, allowing you to play more expressively than on a normal “piano” keyboard.
+These are some of the unique features the Seaboard RISE and BLOCKS offer, allowing you to play more expressively than on a normal piano keyboard.

-And if you have an iPhone 6S or 6S+, the app will use the new 3D Force technology to detect how hard you are pressing, to make sounds louder or softer, or change the timbre in other ways.
+And if you have an iPhone 6S or 6S+ or newer, the app uses 3D Force technology to detect how hard you are pressing, to make sounds louder or softer, or change the timbre in other ways.